qdgp/Data-driven-learning-of-the-generalized-Langevin-equation-with-state-dependent-memory/README.md

 ### Codes

 The example is given in folder 'case_bimodal', and 'main.m' provides how to drive these codes.
+The argument is liter than it used in article.
+The basis for $h(q)$ is 66 in article but 8 here, the number of three-point correlation functions is 65 in article but 26 here.
+This makes it more efficiency but less accuracy.
+The model in the article is given as 'MD_ND_4_std_lite.mat'.

 1. Compute the probability distribution function by 'step1_PDF.m', which will also get the conservative force ('data/PDF.mat').